-Figures from the ABS also showed that the country’s population is set to double by 2075.
-The growth won’t be exclusive to capital cities, as regional areas will also experience the increase.
-As such, the increase in population may provide more property investment opportunities to cater for the growing population.
+Figures from the Australian Bureau of Statistics (ABS) showed that the country’s population is set to double by 2075 — the growth won’t be exclusive to capital cities, as regional areas will also experience the increase.
+As such, the increase in population may provide more property investment opportunities to cater to the growing population.

 This means investing in a property in regional areas may be worth your while, as an increasing population means an increase in housing demand.

-Here are five things to consider before investing in a property in a regional area:
+Here are five things to consider before investing in a property in a regional area.

-- Affordability.
 Housing values in regional areas are comparatively more affordable than those in the metro areas.
 The affordable price tags of regional properties are due to relatively low supply and demand.

 A quick google alert notifying you about news regarding infrastructure or economic development in regional areas may help.
 You may also visit the following government websites to get the latest information:

-- Economic growth.
 The economy in regional areas continues to improve, with many suburbs maximised and developed.
 Local regional economies have created thriving, sustainable communities.

 Regional deals have also been rolled out, which area genuine partnership between all levels of government to work towards a shared vision for productive and liveable regional areas.
 The deals are tailored to each region’s comparative advantages, assets, and challenges.
 They reflect the unique needs of regional Australia.

 What other factors should be considered?